Waukesha County Milwaukee Area

 Lake Country: Oconomowoc • Pewaukee • Hartland • Merton • Delafield • Summit • Dousman • Chenequa • Nashotah • Oconomowoc Lake • Lac La Belle

-Bright blue lakes and rolling hills punctuate this popular area in northwestern Waukesha County.
-Boating and fishing are popular here.
-This is an area filled with natural wonders, most of them created by glaciers thousands of years ago.
-Lapham Peak, located in the Kettle Moraine State Forest near Delafield, is the highest point in the county with an elevation of 1,233 feet above sea level.
-It is also one of the hottest development areas in southeastern Wisconsin, with many new upscale homes and subdivisions near Oconomowoc and Delafield.
+Bright blue lakes and rolling hills punctuate this desirable area in northwestern Waukesha County.
+Boating and fishing are popular in an area filled with natural wonders, many of them created by glaciers thousands of years ago.
+Lapham Peak in the Kettle Moraine State Forest near Delafield is the highest point in the county with an elevation of 1,233 feet above sea level.
+It is near Oconomowoc and Delafield, one of the region’s hottest development areas.

 New Berlin/Muskego